Menu Close

 Neurofeedback therapy, also called neurotherapy or electroencephalogram (EEG) biofeedback, is a type of biofeedback that uses brainwaves to provide feedback about a person’s mental state.
 The goal of neurofeedback therapy is to help people learn to control their own brainwaves in order to improve mental and emotional well-being.

-This therapy complements the other therapy services offered at Roaring Brook Recovery, such as individual therapy, group therapy, and medication-assisted treatment.
+This therapy complements our other addiction therapy services offered in Kentucky at Roaring Brook Recovery, such as individual therapy, group therapy, and medication-assisted treatment.
 Our participants receive neurofeedback therapy as part of a comprehensive treatment plan that is tailored to their specific needs.

 If you are interested in learning more about neurofeedback therapy, reach out to Roaring Brook Recovery at 855.590.9944 today.